aaronvine/dsp_project/README.md

 1. Extract patterns:

-In the map part we're building a tree from the BIARCS, and extracting the patterns.
+In the map part we're building a graph from the BIARCS, and extracting the patterns.
 The output key is the pattern (hashcode) and the value is the pair of nouns.

 We're using a regular partitioner: pattern hashcode % num of reducers.